rajington/windowsapp/README.md

 - [CoffeeScript 1.6.2](http://coffeescript.org/) as `~/.windowsapp.coffee`
 - any language which compiles down to JavaScript (see [Using Other Languages](#using-other-languages) below)

-Then, in your config file, `bind()` some global hot keys to your own JavaScript functions which do window-managery type things.
+In your config file, `bind()` some global hot keys to your own JavaScript functions which do window-managery type things.

 Here are some things you can do with Windows.app's simple API ([actual API docs are below](#api)):

 - find the focused window
 - determine window sizes and positions
 - move and resize windows
-- change focus to another window
+- change focus to a given window
 - transfer focus to the closest window in a given direction
 - run shell scripts
 - open apps, links, or files